~ SUMMER SESSION 2022 ~

 The HAMA‘s role was to create a direct connection between Los Angeles and Paris.
 We’ve seen numerous filmmakers benefiting from it, and we’ll celebrate 5 years in January.

 Our expertise has been recognized in California and we created the YVFF, a local event that already welcomed William Baldwin, and movies starring Iggy Pop and Jason Momoa.

-Last year we launched our own streaming show: SPOTLIGHT.
-The first season listed 21 episodes in English, French and Spanish.
+in 2020 we launched our own streaming show: SPOTLIGHT.
+It offers 21 episodes in English, French and Spanish.

 MISSION STATEMENT: THE DEMAND FOR NETWORKING